cdl-geneseo/geneseo-dictionary/D/Didi.md

 # Didi

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Didi

 Created by  Unknown User (hjn1), last modified by  Unknown User (meg23) on Apr 15, 2019

 This is the name of the woman who works at Books n Bytes in Milne library.
 She is very sweet and energetic, and she brightens everyones mornings' with her compliments and her positive attitude.&quot;I was having such a bad day and Didi was so nice today!
 It really cheered me up.&quot;(Nicchi, A-F, 2019).